Mahte: Death and the afterlife

-For instance, goddess Zemes Mate ('earth mother') was associated with receiving the dead and acting as their ruler and guardian.
-In Latvian dainas, Zemes Mate is associated with fellow Mahte ("Mothers") Velu Mate ('Mother of Dead Souls') and Kapu Mate ('Mother of Graves').
-According to researcher Elza Kokare, Zemes Mate and Kapu Mate act as the resting places of the dead, guarding its body and holding the key to their graves.
-As an individual character, Zemes mate is invoked as a person's final resting place.
+For instance, goddess Zemes māte ('earth mother') was associated with receiving the dead and acting as their ruler and guardian.
+In Latvian dainas, Zemes māte is associated with fellow Mahte ("Mothers") Veļu māte ('Mother of Dead Souls') and Kapu māte ('Mother of Graves').
+According to researcher Elza Kokare, Zemes māte and Kapu māte act as the resting places of the dead, guarding its body and holding the key to their graves.
+As an individual character, Zemes māte is invoked as a person's final resting place.
 (Note: Best exemplified by mythologist Lotte Motz: "The chthonic goddess zemes mate (Mother Earth) receives the dead within her realm.
 In dainas addressed to her, she provides the eternal resting place: "Rock me mother, hold me mother! / Short is the time spent at your breast. / Mother Earth will hold me longer, / beneath her turf, a welcome guest."
 (J1209)".
 She also stated that "In Latvian society ...
 Mother Earth - zemes mate - is chiefly the resting place of the departed, ...")
 (Note: "In the next quatrain folksong it concerns about death, the sleeping (slumbering) in the grave.
 The Mother Earth is the goddess, from whom are coming all living beings and to whom after death they go back: (25) Ar Dieviņu, mâmulïte, / Labvakar, zemes mate!/ Labvakar, zemes mate, / Vai büs laba dusesanal [Good bye, Mother, / Good evening, Mother Earth! / Good evening, Mother Earth, / Shall I slumber well?]".)
 (Note: "Ar Dieviņu, tēvs, māmiņa,/ Labvakaru, Zemes māte (x2)/ Glabā manu augumiņu".
 [Farewell, father and mother, / Good evening, Earth mother (x2) / Take my body in your keeping].)

 A second personage is named Veļu māte or Vélių motę (Mother of the souls/spirits of the deceased), etymologically connected to Lithuanian veles 'shades of the dead', velionis 'dead person' and Latvian Vels 'god of the underworld' (as mentioned by scholar Marija Gimbutas) and, by extension, with some relation to Slavic Veles, deity of the underworld.
 She is considered to be a chthonic goddess and "queen of the dead", who welcomes them at the cemetery.

 Another figure named Nāves māte ("Mother Death") was presumed by scholar Nikolai Mikhailov to be connected to Slovenian word navje, an etymon related to the Nav of Slavic folklore, a designation for the dead.
-He also cited the possibility that Naves mate is another name for Latvian Velu mate and Lithuanian Veliona.
+He also cited the possibility that Nāves māte is another name for Latvian Veļu māte and Lithuanian Veliona.
 The word nāve also means 'death' in Latvian.

 Other deities connected with the worship of the dead were Kapu māte ('Mother of Graves', 'Mother of the Grave' or 'Graveyard-Mother') and Smilšu māte ('Mother of Sand' or 'Mother of the Sand Hillock').

 The natural world

-Another set of Mahte figures relate to the natural world, such as Veju Mate ("The Mother of Winds"); Meža mate ("Mother of the Forest"; counterpart to Lithuanian Medeina), protectress of wild life; Miglas mate ("Mother of the Fog") and Lietus mate ("Mother of Rain").
-Veju Mate (or Veja mate) is said to be the goddess of winds and ruler of the weather.
+Another set of Mahte figures relate to the natural world, such as Vēju māte ("The Mother of Winds"); Meža māte ("Mother of the Forest"; counterpart to Lithuanian Medeina), protectress of wild life; Miglas māte ("Mother of the Fog") and Lietus māte ("Mother of Rain").
+Vēju māte (or Vēja māte) is said to be the goddess of winds and ruler of the weather.